MonoDetour/MonoDetour/packaging/Thunderstore/README.md

 - `ILHook`s (includes HarmonyX transpilers) will get MonoDetour's CIL analysis on target method compilation when an `InvalidProgramException` is thrown
 - MonoMod's `ILLabel`s won't cause InvalidCastExceptions in some `Mono.Cecil.Cil.Instruction` methods, such as `ToString`.

 Note: do not depend on this package directly.
-Instead depend on `MonoDetour_BepInEx_5` as it will integrate MonoDetour's logger with BepInEx.
-Otherwise logs might not show up due to some BepInEx quirks with MonoDetour's colored logs.
+Instead depend on `MonoDetour_BepInEx_5` or `MonoDetour_BepInEx_6` as it will integrate MonoDetour's logger with BepInEx and in the future it'll provide HarmonyX interop support.
+On BepInEx 5, MonoDetour's colored logs won't show up without BepInEx logger integration.

 ## Why Use MonoDetour?